John Vanderslice: Solo career

 John Vanderslice playing an Elektron Machinedrum and Monomachine.

 Vanderslice began touring again in 2018 with Undertow Music, performing a series of house shows.
 His album The Cedars also released that year would be his last album fully recorded and mixed by analog means of production.
 His following albums are almost all recorded digitally in his small backyard studio in Los Angeles including Dollar Hits (2020) and d E A T h ~ b U g (2021).

 In 2021, Vanderslice self-released his first fully electronic record.
 CRYSTALS 3.0 is the culmination of a span of experimentation with harsh noise and drugs, curious samples and cascading sequencers.
-A seamless 19-minute sequence of melodies, meticulous static bursts, and spring-loaded beats, CRYSTALS 3.0 applies the unencumbered enthusiasm of vintage Vanderslice records to his ideas about breaking old molds, about avoiding easy interpretation.
+A 19-minute sequence of melodies, meticulous static bursts, and spring-loaded beats, CRYSTALS 3.0 applies Vanderslice's idea about breaking old molds, and avoiding easy interpretation.

 Those samples populate CRYSTALS 3.0 like reawakened ghosts, maybe guests of honor at one of the drug parties Vanderslice throws in the backyard with his wife, Maria Vanderslice.
 The whole dense little record "feels like a distilled fête", its 13 overlapping tracks functioning as fragments from conversations and encounters.

 In 2023, Vanderslice began collaborating with James Riotto, producer (Jamie xx, Strand of Oaks, Ezra Furman), long-time friend, and musical partner, under the band name Google Earth.
 Their first studio album, Street View received an 8.0 from Pitchfork.
 In the album, John Vanderslice "finds a balance between his headlong embrace of electronic production and his longstanding art-rock inclinations".
 The record is a collaboration in another sense as well: "Vanderslice’s wife, the artist Maria Vanderslice, wrote four songs".
 It's the first studio album where John did not write the lyrics himself.
 Vanderslice and Riotto would embark on hours long jam sessions in Vanderslice's backyard studio, running paired Swedish-made Elektron Monomachines and Machinedrums through MIDI channels, hoping for "happy harmonic accidents".
 Since the release in 2024, the pair have released another studio album entitled for Mac OS.X 10.11 August 2025.